HORIZON SUMMER CAMP

 The site is fully accessible including air-conditioned cabins, a heated pool with ramp access, accessible shower facilities and a two story lodge overlooking the lake.
 Participants will take part in multiple adapted sports including archery, canoeing, paintball, and horseback riding in a safe, yet beautiful setting.

 Horizon Camp creates and fosters a positive, inclusive, and empowering environment to all.
-The best part is camp is offered free of charge to all participants.
+The best part is camp is offered free of charge to all participants thanks to generous donors and fundraising efforts throughout the year.
 Generous donors and fundraising make this happen.
-Last year we hosted 105 campers and 150 volunteers, including an eight person support team.
+In 2019 we hosted 105 campers and 150 volunteers, including an eight person support team.

 Who Can Volunteer?